Best Quarterback Ever for Every NFL Team

 Bottom Line: Cam Newton

 Newton paid off in a big way in almost a decade with the Panthers, leading them to an NFC championship and winning NFL MVP after the 2015 season.
-Newton, who signed a five-year, $103 million contract with the Panthers in 2015, has been battered by injuries.
+Newton, who signed a five-year, $103 million contract with the Panthers in 2015, spent the rest of his career battling injuries and poor play.
+Newton has the NFL quarterback record for career rushing touchdowns with 75.

 Cincinnati Bengals: Ken Anderson